Etymology – Of Mount Agdistis

 It certainly reads as a very conflicting story that will vary by which author relates it.
 There have been a good many changes to the story, especially considering how much Attis appears to be a later addition by the Romans.
 At the same time, myths are evolving and changing and shouldn’t stay completely stagnant.

-Posted on September 17, 2016, in Almond Tree, Anatolian, Asia Minor, Castration, Cult, Deity, Eunuch, Foreign, Good, Greek, Healing, Hermaphrodite, Immortal, Incest-Inbreeding, Insanity, Jealousy, Love, Lust, Marriage, Mountain, Nature, Nymph, Phrygia, Punishment, Rape, Resurrection, Roman, Wild, Youth.
+Posted on September 17, 2016, in Almond Tree, Anatolian, Asia Minor, Castration, Cult, Deity, Eunuch, Foreign, Good, Greek, Healing, Hermaphrodite, Immortal, Incest-Inbreeding, Insanity, Jealousy, Love, Lust, Marriage, Mountain, Nature, Nymph, Phrygia, Punishment, Rape, Resurrection, Roman, Wild, Youth and tagged Deity, Greek, Mythology, Roman.
 Bookmark the permalink.
-1 Comment.
+2 Comments.